Barbarossa01/avg-antivirus-configuration-guide/README.md

 # AVG Antivirus Setup & Testing Guide (Windows)

 This project documents the process of installing, configuring, and testing **AVG Antivirus** on a Windows system.
-It's intended to simulate a real-world IT support task for help desk or junior IT specialist roles.

 ---